thingsboard/thingsboard.github.io/docs/user-guide/device-credentials.md

    - **Disadvantages:** may be easily intercepted while using un-encrypted network connection (HTTP instead of HTTPS, MQTT without TLS/SSL, etc).
  - [**X.509 Certificates**](/docs/user-guide/certificates/) - [PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure) and [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) standard.
  X.509 Certificate based authentication is used in two-way SSL mode.
-   - **Advantages:** high level of security using encrypted network connection and public key infrastructure.
+   - **Advantages:** high level of security using the encrypted network connection and public key infrastructure.
    - **Disadvantages:** not supported by some resource constrained devices.
-Affect battery and CPU usage.
+Affects battery and CPU usage.

 Device credentials need to be provisioned to corresponding device entity on the server.
 There are multiple ways to do this: